duskopijetlovic/duskopijetlovic.github.io/_posts/2024-03-20-kanban-board-gitea.md

 You will be presented with a Kanban view
 Here you can add new columns by clicking on *New Column*
 Default: the first column is automatically added and is named *Uncategorized*
+*Note:* you can move items in the column up or down
 To add a new column, click on *New Column*
 Give it a name by typing it in the *Name* text box
 (in this example, let's name it: *Today*)